 The manuscript was produced in the Carolingian Empire during a period of mini-Renaissance.
-Apart from the treasure binding covered in gems and gold work, the book is written in golden letters and contains frequent and highly colourful illustrations which reflect the art trends of the period.
+Apart from the treasure binding covered in gems and goldwork, the book is written in golden letters and contains frequent and highly colorful illustrations which reflect the art trends of the period.

-The pages of the Lindisfarne Gospels are made from vellum and the interior of the Gospels feature exquisite calligraphic work and a range of very rich and vivid colours used throughout the book.
+The pages of the Lindisfarne Gospels are made from vellum and the interior of the Gospels features exquisite calligraphic work and a range of very rich and vivid colors used throughout the book.
 The Gospels are also notable for the use of highly intricate designs such as spiral-styled alphabets and knot-work in calligraphy.

 On the clear quartz backgrounds, the engraving appears opaque and is done in a fairly advanced artistic style.
 The Crystal is currently in possession of the British Museum.

 Mosaic was the most popular and defining genre of art in the medieval Byzantine Empire.
 Subsequent Emperors in the Byzantine Empire commissioned a large number of buildings and these buildings were typically embellished with a large variety of mosaics on the interior.

 The most notable of the extant Byzantine mosaics is that of Christ Pantocrator in Hagia Sophia, in modern-day Istanbul.
 The mosaic has been painted on the upper southern gallery of the Church and dates back to the 12th century.
 The mosaic is remarkable for its use of exceptionally vivid colors and is representative of the Byzantine tradition of mosaic art, being a fine example of it.